 This substitution is an excellent option for things like pizza, lasagna, chili, or meatloaf.
 Some even prefer the thicker texture of tomato paste, but you can easily thin out the consistency by following the basic instructions below.

-All you need to do to substitute tomato paste for tomato sauce is add a little water, and optionally olive oil and garlic.
+All you need to do to substitute tomato paste for tomato sauce is add a little water, olive oil, and garlic optionally.

 Just add one part of water for every one part of tomato paste to make this a 1:1 replacement.